 A paradise that invites you to disconnect

 Dream postcards capture your senses allowing you to forget about everything.
-The low telephone reception in the area makes disconnecting from the world even easier.
-An atmosphere of calm leads you on a journey of peace, introspection and knowledge.
+Poor phone reception in the area makes disconnecting from the world even easier.
+A calm environment leads you on a journey of peace, introspection and knowledge.

-For photographers and nature lovers, in Cajón de Peñas there are so many beautiful places to explore that they will want to stay and live forever.
-In the dam it is possible to explore its waters and its islands to spot birds, among which are ducks, pearl-necked herons, cranes, orange-breasted finches, airones, rooks, hummingbirds and pigeons.
+For photographers and nature lovers, in Cajón de Peñas there are so many beautiful corners to explore that they will want to stay and live forever.
+At the dam it is possible to tour its waters and its islands to watch birds, including ducks, pearl-necked herons, cranes, orange-breasted finches, hawks, jackdaws, hummingbirds, and doves.

 There are also waterfalls, rivers and streams (guasimal, sombrío, cacao and cuale).
-In October and January the conditions are ideal to visit the waterfalls from El Salto and La Quebrada since their waters are more affluent and the views are spectacular.
+In October and January the conditions are ideal for visiting the waterfalls from El Salto and La Quebrada since its waters have a greater influx and the views are spectacular.

-And what can be said about its historical footprint?
+And what can be said of its historical footprint?
 Cajón de Peñas also has archaeological areas.
-Such is the case of the petroglyphs or painted stones, among which the «Peña Pintada», a unique cave painting in Mesoamerica.
+Such is the case of the petroglyphs or painted stones, among which the "Painted Rock", a unique cave painting in Mesoamerica.
 A must stop for those who like hiking.

-Under the impressive dam that is known today, the ruins of a town rest prosperous with beautiful haciendas, church and a large number of inhabitants, now called Old Santiago.
-The inhabitants of the entire town moved to a new piece of land to found the community of Nuevo Santiago and make way for the construction of the dam, between 1974 and 1976.
+Under the impressive dam that is known today, rest the ruins of a town prosperous with beautiful haciendas, church and a large number of inhabitants, now called Old Santiago.
+The inhabitants of the entire town moved to a new piece of land to found the community of Nuevo Santiago and make way for the construction of the dam, between the years 1974 and 1976.

-Today there are only a handful of small ranches around the lake and it remains in almost impeccable condition.
-Today, many people seeking a greener, quieter and more sustainable way of life come to live here.
-As the case of private development of Los Xeneques, a vernacular hotel paradisiacal, offering residential villas with an exclusive concept of care and preservation of the environment.
+Today there are only a handful of small ranchitos around the lake and it remains in near pristine condition.
+Currently, many people who are looking for a more ecological, calm and sustainable way of life come to live here.
+As the case of private development of Los Xeneques, a vernacular hotel paradise, which offers residential villas with an exclusive concept of care and preservation of the environment.

 Cajón de Peñas, the great ecotourism dam

 Cajón de Peñas is one of the last remnants of virgin forest on the Jalisco coast.
-Its inhabitants are willing to share with visitors their lifestyle, simple, quiet and respectful.
+Its inhabitants are willing to share with visitors their lifestyle, simple, calm and respectful.

 The locals are happy people, who live in the area with the priority of caring for and respecting the natural wealth of their home.
 They live from fishing, tourism and are mainly recognized for their exquisite cuisine.

-Among the tourist activities they offer is hiking, camping and bird watching.
-In addition, the dam offers sports activities such as kayaking, skiing and windsurfing are offered at the dam.
+Among the tourist activities they offer are hiking, camping and bird watching.
+In addition, sports activities such as kayaking, skiing and windsurfing are offered at the dam.

-Of course, you cannot miss fishing with a wide variety of species such as tilapia, bass, prawn and catfish.
-A mollusk called "tegololo" is also produced, highly valued around the world for its exquisite flavor and difficult reproduction, since it is only found here and in Veracruz.
-The restaurants on the banks of the dam enjoy the catch of the day, with its unique seasoning.
+Of course, you can't miss fishing with a wide variety of species such as tilapia, bass, shrimp and catfish.
+A mollusk called "tegololo" is also produced, highly valued throughout the world for its exquisite flavor and difficult reproduction, since it is only found here and in Veracruz.
+The restaurants on the banks of the dam taste the catch of the day, with its unique seasoning.